mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 Once you are signed in to your cluster you can run the Configuration Tool.

-To install with non-interactive mode please see: [Install and Configure Mendix for Private Cloud Non-interactive Mode](private-cloud-cli-non-interactive)
+To install in non-interactive mode please see: [Install and Configure Mendix for Private Cloud Non-interactive Mode](private-cloud-cli-non-interactive)

 1. Copy the **Installation Command** by clicking **Copy to clipboard**.